Obsidian alternatives

 Best for: simplicity + version history without setup

-Knowdust is the direct answer to Obsidian's two biggest pain points: sync and version history.
-Notes are real .md files stored in a git repo.
-Every save is a commit.
-You get true version history — diffs, restore, full log — with zero configuration.
-It runs in the browser so there's nothing to install and multi-device is free.
+knowdust is the direct answer to Obsidian's two biggest pain points: sync and version history.
+Every save is kept as a version you can diff and restore, with zero configuration.
+Under the hood, notes are real .md files in a Git repo — each save a real commit.
+It runs in the browser, so there's nothing to install and multi-device is free.

 Solves